zarf-dev/zarf/docs/12-contribute-to-zarf/2-testing.md

 If all these requirements are met, then a unit test would be appropriate.
 If not, please consider writing an end-to-end test instead or modify your approach to meet these requirements.

 To create a unit test, search for or create a file that ends with `_test.go` in the package of the file that requires testing, such as `auth.go` -> `auth_test.go`.
 Import the testing library and create test functions as necessary.
 In case you need to mock something out, determine the most suitable approach and if the mock can be used in multiple tests, consider placing it in  `./src/test/mocks/`.
 This will help enhance the efficiency and organization of the unit tests.

-## UI End-to-End Tests

-The end-to-end tests for the UI are executed through [Playwright](https://playwright.dev/), which is a NodeJS library designed for running end-to-end tests against a browser.
-These tests are run against the Zarf UI and can be located in the `./src/test/ui` directory.
-By utilizing Playwright, developers can verify the functionality of the UI in a realistic and reliable manner, ensuring that it meets the intended requirements and user experience.
-The location of the UI tests in the directory also allows for easy access and maintenance of the tests.